Samsung/tizen-docs/docs/application/web/guides/cordova/dialogs.md

 When the user dismisses the dialog box, the log appears in the console.

-## Creating Confirmations
+## Create confirmations

-To show a confirmation dialog box with a set of buttons:
+To show a confirmation dialog box with a set of buttons, follow these steps:

 1. Define a callback method to be invoked when the user clicks a button.

-   The callback has 1 parameter: the index of the pressed button, or 0, if the dialog is dismissed without a button press.
+   The callback has 1 parameter: the index of the pressed button, or 0, if the dialog is dismissed without a button press:

    ```
    var confirmCallback = function(buttonIndex) {